-In this post, I’ll break down a few of these essentials to consider, specific to owning a beach house.
+In this post, I’ll break down a few essential items to consider for your beach home based on experience.

 Galvanized materials, which are metals coated with zinc, guard against rusting and increase the longevity of your fixtures.
 Copper or brass are other materials to look for when choosing fixtures for your beach home, as they won’t rust and will last an extremely long time.